Fresno County contact tracers prep for potential surge in cases in large public gatherings

-FRESNO, California (KSEE) — There’s always been concern of a potential surge in COVID-19 cases after weeks of demonstrations all over the country.
+FRESNO, California (KGPE) — There’s always been concern of a potential surge in COVID-19 cases after weeks of demonstrations all over the country.

 However, in Fresno County, those in charge of the COVID-19 contact tracing teams say it’s still to early to see the impacts of the various protests and demonstrations that have happened since the death of George Floyd.